frankhjwx/simple-discord-bot/README.md

 A random number between 10000 and 99999 is named after the temp channel. e.g.: `#Chatroom 39284`

 #### !delete [chatroomNumber]
 Delete a temp channel created by command `!setchat`.
-Input chatroom number `num1` in `#admin` channel to delete any chatroom,or just input `delete` in the chatroom to delete that chatroom.
+Input chatroom number `num1` in `#admin` channel to delete any chatroom, or just input `delete` in the chatroom to delete that chatroom.

 #### !checkroom [chatroomNumber]
 Check the players availble in a channel.
+If this command is followed with nothing, the bot will return info of all chatrooms.

 #### !renewchannel [all|playerNum1]
 Clear chatting history in player channels.
 Use all to clear all the players' channels.